MichaelVessia/home-manager/packages/claude-code/commands/implement-jira.md

 ## Your task

-Use the Jira CLI to pull ticket information and create an implementation plan:
+Use the Jira CLI to pull ticket information and create an implementation plan in docs/plans/{ticket-id}-plan.md:

 1. Extract the Jira ticket ID from the command arguments (e.g., "PROJ-123")
 2. Use `jira issue view <ticket-id>` to fetch the ticket details including: